WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

 [<img src="https://github.com/WatsonDataPlatform/E2ELab/blob/master/Media/Deploy.png">](https://github.com/WatsonDataPlatform/E2ELab)

 As an Application Developer, you need multiple application and data services that facilitate a modern architecture and delivery practices around mobile, microservices, DevOps and continuous delivery.
-Perform these hands-on exercises to quickly build and deploy a live dashboard with Node.js connceted to a document data service, IBM Cloudant NoSQL DB.
+The hands-on exercises in this lab will instruct you on how to quickly build and deploy a live dashboard application with Node.js connceted to a document data service, IBM Cloudant NoSQL DB.
+It analyzes data stored in the Cloudant document database and displays a graph depicting where time is being spent across the different departments of the Great Outdoors retail store.

 ## Prerequisites